Want to add a new software feature into an old product? Without redesigning or rebuilding it?

 As for what’s not covered in a user story, 13 Myths About User Stories highlights some of the misconceptions out there.
 Sometimes, when companies are struggling with Scrum, their difficulties can be traced directly back to mistakes in the user story process.

-For a more in-depth look at how your user stories should work, check out our free webinar, Writing User Stories – It’s Not as Hard as You Think.
+For a more in-depth look at how your user stories should work, check out our blog post, Writing User Stories – It’s Not as Hard as You Think.

 Estimate the Workload